CannaKeys Databank Glossary

 Glutamate (neurotransmitter) Glutamate is the primary excitatory neurotransmitter.
 (See Ligand)

-G-Protein Coupled Receptor Sites (GPCR)are a very large family of receptor sites embedded in the skins (membranes) of trillions of individual cells that make up the human body.
-GPCR that are cannabinoid sensitive include: The classical endocannabinoid receptor site 1 (CB1) and (CB2).
-In addition there are GPCR 3, GPCR 6, GPCR 18, GPCR 55, and opioid receptor sites (mu/μ and delta/δ) all of which are modulated (either in part or significantly) by components of the endocannabinoid system.
+G-Protein Coupled Receptor Sites (GPR)are a vast family of receptor sites embedded in the skins (membranes) of trillions of individual cells that make up the human body.
+GPRs that are cannabinoid sensitive include the classical endocannabinoid receptor site 1 (CB1) and (CB2).
+In addition, there are GPR 3, GPR 6, GPR 18, GPR 55, and opioid receptor sites (mu/μ and delta/δ), all of which are modulated (either in part or significantly) by components of the endocannabinoid system.

 Hemp: An industrial crop usually with less than 0.3% THC.